matthew-agard/March-Madness-Predictions/README.md

 ...also in the works...

 # TODO
-- Perform data integrity check on 2022 NCAA data
+- Perform data integrity check on 2022 NCAA tournament participants
+- Message sportsreference data curators about when & where they make updates to Top 25 ratings & create tournament bracket
 - Fix "Compare Predictions to True Outcomes" section
 - Add EDA question for conference performance in the tournament
 - Feature Tasks: